dukemdiamond/coin-shroud/README.md

 ### 2. Clone the Repository

-Use the following commands to clone the repository and navigate into the project directory:
+Use the following commands to clone the repository into your favorite Python IDE and navigate into the project directory:

 - `git clone` - git@github.com:dukemdiamond/coin-shroud.git